It is common to feel tired later in pregnancy. There are several reasons why this can happen.

 Coping with tiredness later on in pregnancy

-There are a few simple changes you can make that may help you feel a little less tired.
-Some of these changes are like those recommended for early pregnancy.
+There are a few small changes you can make to feel less tired.

 Give your body rest